Rohde-Schwarz/RsInstrument/docs/source/Chapter_15_Logging.rst

 .. include:: Example_LoggingFile.py

-Integrating with Python's logging module
+Integration with Python's logging module
 """"""""""""""""""""""""""""""""""""""""""

-Python's logging is commonly used for general logging.
-Here is how you use it with RsInstrument:
+Commonly used Python's logging can be used with RsInstrument too:

 .. include:: Example_LoggingPythonLogger.py